WhatsARanjit/puppet-vim/README.markdown

 The group which should own the files laid down by the module in the user's home directory.
 Default: `$name`

 * `puppet_lint`<br />
 The path to puppet-lint for auto-style checking.
-If puppet-lint is not installed, set to false.
-Default: `/opt/puppet/bin/puppet-lint`
+If you don't want puppet-lint installed, set to false.
+If your path is non-standard, set it here.
+Default: `/usr/bin/puppet-lint`

 ## Example Usage